qiwi/watch_bot/README.md

 Starts eventually sending GET requests to <endponint>, processing response and printing info to subscribed user.
 Requests will include Authorization header (see config structure for credentials).

+### /check \<endpoint\>
+Sends 1 GET request to provided <endponint>, processing response and printing info to subscribed user.
+Request will include Authorization header (see config structure for credentials).

 Response structure should be like:

 ```